milfrisi/generative-art-generator/README.md

 ```
 src                           # your application source code
 ├── app
-│   ├── <workflow-1>          # a workflow directory
+│   ├── <wf-1>                # a subworkflow directory
 │   │   ├── run.py            # entrypoint of the Spark code
 │   │   └── workflow.xml
-│   ├── <workflow-2>          # another workflow directory
+│   ├── <wf-2>                # another subworkflow directory
 │   │   └── workflow.xml
+│   ├── workflow.xml          # main workflow that combines wf-1 and wf-2
 │   └── coordinator.xml
-└── lib                       # generic code of your application
+└── lib                       # non-business code of your application
     └── my_utility.py
 ```

 * `app/`: contains all the business specific code (your Hive or Spark workflows)
 * `lib/`: contains generic functions to be used across Spark workflows

-The contents of the `workflow.xml` and `coordinator.xml` are up to you.
-However, examples are provided so you can see how to reference files such as `src.zip` and `env.zip` in your Spark workflows.
+The contents of the `workflow.xml` and `coordinator.xml` files are up to you.
+However, examples are provided so you can see how to reference files such as `src.zip` and `env.tar.gz` in your Spark workflows.

 For PySpark workflows, it is a good idea to name `run.py` to the file that serves as entrypoint of the workflow (the one referred from `workflow.xml`).